Catherine Kieu: Trial

 The case went to trial in April 2013 and Kieu was indicted of torture and aggravated mayhem.
 She pleaded not guilty.
 During the trial, the prosecution alleged that Kieu committed the crime because her husband had re-established a relationship with an ex-girlfriend and filed for divorce.
 Frank Bittar, her public defender, argued that Kieu had been subjected to sexual and verbal abuse.
 During her childhood in Vietnam, Kieu had been subjected to molestation and other abuse.
 Bittar stated that Kieu's husband "demanded sex in ways that caused her pain" and that his client had "a break from reality" when she committed the crime.
 A voice activated recorder captured the event on July 11, 2011 and the audio recording was replayed in the courtroom; Kieu yelled, "You deserve it!" three times before assaulting her husband.

 Deputy District Attorney John Christl told reporters: "This woman went to extreme lengths to destroy this man's manhood by placing it in the garbage disposal.
 She did this out of vengeance, vanity and jealousy."

 She was found guilty on April 29, 2013 of both torture and aggravated mayhem.
 She was sentenced on June 28, 2013, and received life in prison with the possibility of parole after seven years.
-As of September 2025, she has not been granted parole and is imprisoned at the Central California Women's Facility.
+As of March 2026, she is 63 years old and has already been denied parole twice, most recently in September 2025, and is imprisoned at the Central California Women's Facility.
+Her initial suitability hearing took place in September 2022.
+At this hearing, she was denied parole for the first time, with a three-year denial period.
+Her second hearing occurred on September 3, 2025.
+At this subsequent suitability hearing, the Board found her unsuitable for release again and issued a further 3-year denial.
+Due to the 3-year denial, her next scheduled opportunity for a parole hearing will be in late 2028.
+However, there are several factors which include Catherine's advanced age, the Parole Board's lengthened parole denial of 3 more years which often means that the Board believes such an inmate has moved further away from (not closer) to rehabilitation, and the overall serious nature of her convictions, which all suggests that she faces a high probability of spending the rest of her life in prison.